-Milan-based Chilean artist Paula Tape began her career as a drummer in a few metal and indie-electro bands back in Chile before picking up DJing while studying fashion design.
-Her passion for digging up forgotten cuts fed her continuous research and pushed her to travel the world.
-After a brief period in Barcelona, Paula opened her ear to Italo and shortly after moved to Milano where she served a short spell as resident at Rollover Milano, and co-founded Italo reissue label Tempo Dischi.
+Milan-based Chilean artist, Paula Tape, began her career as a drummer in various metal and indie-electro bands back in Chile, before picking up DJing while studying fashion design.
+Her passion for digging up forgotten cuts fed her continuous research, pushing her to travel the world.
+After a brief stint in Barcelona, Paula opened her ear to Italo which led her to move to Milan, where she served a short spell as resident at Rollover Milano and co-founded Italo reissue label Tempo Dischi.
 After gracing our Select series with a guest mix for our 100th episode, we caught up with the rising artist for our latest Noise101 interview to talk about her fashion design background, Tempo Dischi, her connection to Milan and her sound.

 Hi Paula, how have you been lately?

 Lately I’ve been very well, but I feel a mix of very strong emotions.
 As you know I’m from Chile and at the moment things for my country are a bit difficult.
-I feel very divided between what my life is here in Europe and staying focused on my things this last period has been a bit difficult.
+I feel very divided between what's going on there and what's happening in my life here in Europe.
+Remaining focused on my projects this last period has been a bit difficult.
 Nonetheless, I keep going.
-I'm cooking new productions, the tour schedule is exciting, and I’m feeling creative.
-It’s been a good year so far with shows, I’ve been to many new places and met many people and that is always motivating.
+I'm cooking new productions, my tour schedule is exciting and I’m feeling creative.
+It’s been a good year so far with shows - I’ve been to many new places and met many people...that's always motivating.

-How do you feel about protests at home in Chile?
-Do you feel separated as a result of living abroad, or do you feel able to connect with the cause through your music?
+How do you feel about the protests at home in Chile?
+Do you feel detached as a result of living abroad, or do you feel able to connect with the cause through your music?

-Inside I feel very much what is happening in Chile, even more because I can't see with my own eyes how serious it is there and sometimes this makes me desperate.
+Inside I feel very much what is happening in Chile, even more because I can't see with my own eyes how serious it is there.
+Sometimes this makes me desperate.
 Still, I’m very excited to see how strong the people are with their demands, and with the hope of change and a new Chile.
 I am very proud of the strength in how they are manifesting and my heart is there even though I am far.
-I also participated in a compilation to raise money for human rights and firefighters in Chile.
-It’s available on bandcamp, entitled Awakening and includes a track of mine titled “Destapen".
-This has been one of the ways in which I can be present at this time.
+Recently, I participated in a compilation to raise money for human rights and firefighters in Chile.
+It's available on bandcamp, entitled Awakening and includes a track of mine titled “Destapen".
+This has been one of the ways in which I can be present at this difficult time.

-It seems that you have had a passion for the arts from an early age: what led you to choose to pursue a career in music, rather than the fashion design you studied in college?
+It seems that you have had a passion for the arts from an early age: what led you to choose to pursue a career in music, rather than in fashion design which you studied at college?